CrossRef/ology/README.md

 ### Insert log files

 To insert log files, run on the command line with the list of log files.
-The log files can cover any time period, but for that period (i.e. the interval of the earliest and latest date in the supplied log files), all log files that continuously represent that time period should be supplied.
-Upon insertion, the portion of the aggregate table for that date range will be cleared and re-built.
-This ensures that the numbers are correct if you enter the same month twice.

-Suggested use is to insert all logs for a given month per batch.
+Within a log file, the entries must be in date order.
+The aggregation allows for the logs to be intered in any order, but you must ensure you don't ever give it the same log file twice, or the numbers will come out wrong.

 To insert a log file into the database